firebolt-db/godocs/docs/_includes/sql_examples/radians.md

-The following example converts the value `180` in radians to degrees:
+The following example converts the value `180` in degrees to radians:

 ``` sql
 SELECT radians(180.0) as result;